ruby005-reed-sufrin-tang/concertify-me/README.md

 ## License

-Concertify Me is MIT Licensed.
+Concertify is MIT Licensed.
 See LICENSE for details.